 I like these quick techniques: How to Draw Faster: 14 Expert Tips For Sketching at Speed

-I’ll use the leathery texture of elephant skin to demonstrate this last technique, but the same principles apply when drawing creases and wrinkles with any subject.
+I’ll use the leathery wrinkly skin texture of this elephant to demonstrate this last technique, but the same principles apply when drawing creases and wrinkles with any subject.

 Drawing a wrinkle is straightforward.
 First of all, you draw the line.
 Then you figure out where the light is coming from, in this case, it seems to be from above.

-The space adjacent to the dark line reflects the light, so you have light against dark.
+The space adjacent to the dark line reflects the light, so you have lights against darks.
 A smooth transition blends away from the light strip and into a mid-tone and darkens into the next wrinkle line.

 You can erase the wrinkle highlight with an eraser pen or draw around it if you’re a glutton for punishment.
 If you need a clean line, use the sharpened tip of a battery eraser.
 If you chose to indent the line, you’ll get a sharp white edge with no transition.

 There’s no difference when drawing human wrinkles, the method is the same, only the smoothness is different.
 Human skin needs more finesse and more subtle blending.
-Use a paper blender, smoother paper, or harder pencils.
+Use blending stump, a smooth surface, and/or harder pencils.